Linotype machine: Matrices

-Each matrix contains the letter form for a single character of a font of type; i.e., a particular type face in a particular size.
+Each matrix contains the letter form(s) for a single (or double) character(s) of a font of type; i.e., a particular type face in a particular size.
 The letter forms are engraved into one side of the matrix.
-For sizes up to 14 points, and in some matrices of size 16 to 24 points, the matrix has two letter forms on it, the normal and auxiliary positions.
+The most common matrix has two letter forms on it, the normal and auxiliary positions.
 The normal position has the upright (Roman) form of a given character, and on the auxiliary, the slanted (Italic) form of that character will be used, but this can also be the boldface form or even a different font entirely.
 The machine operator can select which of the two faces will be cast by operating the auxiliary rail of the assembler, or, when setting entire lines of italics, by using the flap, which is a piece that can be turned under a portion of the first elevator column.
 This is the origin of the old typesetting terms upper rail for italic and lower rail for Roman characters.
-These terms have persisted in phototypesetting technology even though the mechanics of the auxiliary rail do not exist there.
-The character on a Linotype matrix, when viewed, is not inverted as a letter for conventional movable type would be, and the letter is incised below the surface rather than raised above it.
-This is because the matrix is not used directly to print onto the paper—rather, it is used as part of a mold from which a metal slug will be cast.
-The slug has its features reversed: therefore, the matrix does not.
+These terms persisted into phototypesetting technology even though the mechanics of the auxiliary rail do not exist there.
+The character on a Linotype matrix, when viewed, is incised below the surface rather than raised above it.
+This is because the matrix is not used directly to print onto the paper—rather, it is used as the mold from which a metal slug will be cast.